mazamengr/dev-vm/README.md

 vagrant up
 ```

-*Note: this may take a while as the first time the VM is > upped > it has to provision all the tools such as Apache, etc. If you don't understand what all these terms mean, don't worry.
+*Note: this may take a while as the first time the VM is "upped" it has to provision all the tools such as Apache, etc. If you don't understand what all these terms mean, don't worry.
 The VM will be up and running soon enough.*

 Once the output has completed and you're returned back to the command prompt, the VM should be running.